-When it is known that a young person may behave in a way that raises the likelihood of a physical intervention being necessary and appropriate, (from records from a previous setting or a history of incidents at the school), an individual physical intervention plan and risk assessment will be put in place by the SENCO in consultation with the headteacher.
+These are essential when it is known that a young person may behave in a way that raises the likelihood of a physical intervention being necessary and appropriate, (from records from a previous setting or a history of incidents at the school).

-In these cases the headteacher will ensure that:
+In these cases, the headteacher will ensure that:

-- A risk assessment and an individual physical intervention plan are in place, taking account of the needs of the pupil and identifying ways of addressing needs. - Appropriate support services have been consulted and their advice sought. - The plan and risk assessment are fully communicated to those in direct contact with the pupil.

-- The plan identifies triggers and warning signs of the dangerous behaviour. - The plan includes positive behaviour support strategies to manage the behaviour without the use of physical interventions - The physical interventions to be used and the points at which they are to be used are specific. - A PROACT-SCIPr-UK® instructor has been involved in drawing up the plan - That parents/carers, staff and pupils (where appropriate) have been involved in drawing up the plan and are clear about the specific actions staff may need to take - That the pupil's Special Educational Needs (SEN) and/or disability, have been fully considered.
+- A risk assessment and an individual physical intervention plan are in place, taking account of the needs of the pupil and identifying ways of addressing needs. - Appropriate support services have been consulted and their advice sought. - The plan and risk assessment are fully communicated to those in direct contact with the pupil. - The plan identifies triggers and warning signs of the dangerous behaviour. - The plan includes positive behaviour support strategies to manage the behaviour without the use of physical interventions - The physical interventions to be used and the points at which they are to be used are specific. - A PROACT-SCIPr-UK® instructor has been involved in drawing up the plan - That parents/carers, staff and pupils (where appropriate) have been involved in drawing up the plan and are clear about the specific actions staff may need to take - That the pupil's Special Educational Needs (SEN) and/or disability, have been fully considered.
 This will include seeking medical advice regarding how restraint could affect a pupil with disability or medical condition.